Skip to navigation Skip to content

 Other factors to consider when determining if special circumstances exist would include, but are not limited to, the physical and emotional state of the person together with their decision-making capacity and financial circumstances, such as family and domestic violence.

-When assessing cases involving family and domestic violence, it is important to provide customers with support services.
+When assessing cases involving family and domestic violence, it is important to ask customers if they have adequate support and offer appropriate external/internal referral, if needed.

 Debts for customers aged under 16 (minors)